FrameworkComputer/inputmodule-rs/ledmatrix/README.md

 Both of the hardware/OS triggers change the sleep state if they transition from one state to another.
 For example, if USB suspends, the LED matrix turns off.
 If it resumes, the LEDs come back on.
 Same for the `SLEEP#` pin.
-If either of them indicates sleep, even if they didn'td change state, the module goes to sleep.
+If either of them indicates sleep, even if they didn't change state, the module goes to sleep.
 If they're active, they don't influence module state.
 That way sleep state can be controlled by commands and isn't overridden immediately.

 The sleep/wake command always changes the state.
 But it can't be received when USB is suspended.
 Any other command will also wake up the device.